a-camarillo/resume/resume_camarillo.typ

 == objective

-Graduate robotics student with a background in mechanical engineering, applied mathematics, and software development.
+Graduate student with a background in mechanical engineering, applied mathematics, and software development.
 Eager to learn and contribute to innovative engineering solutions in the field of control and robotics.